CrossyChainsaw/Portfolio/README.md

 [Word Service CI/CD](https://github.com/Epic-Chainsaw-Massacre/Word-Service/actions/workflows/maven.yml)

 ## Continuous Deployment
-I also added Continous Delivery to all of my repositories.
-This means that, after a pull request on the master everything gets deployed on dockerhub.
-From Docker desktop if I go to remote repositories I can indeed see that the images have been pushed to dockerhub.
+I also added Continuous Delivery to all of my repositories.
+This means that, after a pull request on the master everything gets deployed on docker hub.
+In Docker desktop, if I go to remote repositories, I can indeed see that the images have been pushed to docker hub.

 ![image](https://user-images.githubusercontent.com/74303221/173250305-8d6d2b01-faec-4ed3-bb0f-29a94ca0c52b.png)

 But huge issue, they weren't getting deployed.
-To deploy all my applications I copy pasted the Dockerfile of a classmate of mine.
+To deploy all my applications I copy pasted the Docker file of a classmate of mine.
 This made 2/5 images actually run, but 3/5 weren't running.

 ![image](https://user-images.githubusercontent.com/74303221/174109810-dde544a6-52ed-4f4e-a856-3ec8ac65bd68.png)

-To fix this i probably have to change something in my dockerfile, one issue, since I copy pasted everything, I have no idea what's happening.
+To fix this I probably have to change something in my docker file, one issue, since I copy pasted everything, I have no idea what's happening.
 I know why it stop's running.
 But I don't know how to fix it.
 So I decided to put a hard focus on learning docker.

 ### Learning Docker
-To learn docker I followed the [tutorial on Docker's website](https://docs.docker.com/get-started/).
-After learning the basics there about docker, I wanted to focus my actual problem.
-I didn't know how to setup a dockerfile.
-I tried looking up tutorials but everyone just breezes through the dockerfile without explaining it.
+To learn docker I followed the tutorial on Docker's website.
+After learning the basics about docker, I wanted to focus on my actual problem.
+I didn't know how to setup a docker file.
+I tried looking up tutorials but everyone just breezes through the docker file without explaining it.
 Then I realized something.
 The docker error I got was always exactly the same.
 No matter what I did.
-If my dockerfile looked like the following
+If my docker file looked like the following
 ```dockerfile
 FROM mcr.microsoft.com/dotnet/aspnet:6.0 AS runtime
 WORKDIR /src